mwhitaker/ga-explorerr/README.md

 }
 ```

-The above function will call the GA API and give you back a nice tidy `tibble` and set the column types automatically.
+The above function will use  `ga_url` and give you back a nice and tidy `tibble` and set the column types automatically.

 ```{r}
 my_data <- ga_explorer()